-inter-VM traffic.
+The current limiting factor in the adaptive cloud- and HPC-spanning model described above for tightly-coupled applications is the performance of the virtual networking system.
+Current adaptive cloud computing systems use software-based overlay networks to carry inter-VM traffic.
 For example, our VNET/U system, which is described in more detail later, combines a simple networking abstraction within the VMs with location-independence, hardwareindependence, and traffic control.
 Specifically, it exposes a layer 2 abstraction that lets the user treat his VMs as being on a simple LAN, while allowing the VMs to be migrated seamlessly across resources by routing their traffic through the overlay.
 By controlling the overlay, the cloud provider or adaptation agent can control the bandwidth and the paths between VMs over which traffic flows.
-Such systems [42, 37] and others that expose different abstractions to the VMs [47] have been under continuous research and development for several years.
-Current virtual networking systems have sufficiently low overhead to effectively host loosely-coupled scalable applications [5], but their performance is insufficient for tightly-coupled applications [34].
+Such systems [43, 49] and others that expose different abstractions to the VMs [56] have been under continuous research and development for several years.
+Current virtual networking systems have sufficiently low overhead to effectively host loosely-coupled scalable applications [7], but their performance is insufficient for tightly-coupled applications [40].

-In response to this limitation, we have designed, implemented, and evaluated VNET/P, which shares its model and vision with VNET/U, but is designed to achieve near-native performance in the 1 Gbps and 10 Gbps switched networks common in clusters today, and pave the way for even faster networks, such as InfiniBand, in the future.
-VNET/U is presented in more detail in Section 3.
+In response to this limitation, we have designed, implemented, and evaluated VNET/P, which shares its model and vision with VNET/U, but is designed to achieve near-native performance in the 1 Gbps and 10 Gbps switched networks common in clusters today, as well as to operate effectively on top of even faster networks, such as Infiniband and Cray Gemini.
+VNET/U and our model is presented in more detail in Sect.
+3.

-VNET/P is implemented in the context of our publicly available, open source Palacios VMM [25], which is in part designed to support virtualized supercomputing.
-A detailed description of VNET/P's design and implementation is given in Section 4.
-As a part of Palacios, VNET/P is publicly available.
-VNET/P could be implemented in other VMMs, and as such provides a proof-ofconcept that overlay-based virtual networking for VMs, with performance overheads low enough to be inconsequential even in a tightly-coupled computing environment, is clearly possible.
+VNET/P is implemented in the context of our publicly available, open source Palacios VMM [30], which is in part designed to support virtualized supercomputing.
+A detailed description of VNET/P's design and implementation is given in Sect.
+4. As a part of Palacios, VNET/P is publicly available.
+VNET/P could be implemented in other VMMs, and as such provides a proof-of-concept that overlay-based virtual networking for VMs, with performance overheads low enough to be inconsequential even in a tightly-coupled computing environment, is clearly possible.

-The performance evaluation of VNET/P (Section 5) shows that it is able to achieve native bandwidth on 1 Gbps Ethernet with a small increase in latency, and very high bandwidth on 10 Gbps Ethernet with a similar, small latency increase.
-We also demonstrate in Section 6 that VNET/P can effectively support running Ethernet-based networked programs on non-Ethernet HPC communication device, specifically InfiniBand NICs.
-On 10 Gbps hardware, the kernellevel VNET/P system provides on average 10 times more bandwidth and 7 times less latency than the user-level VNET/U system can.
+The performance evaluation of VNET/P (Sect.
+5) shows that it is able to achieve native bandwidth on 1 Gbps Ethernet with a small increase in latency, and very high bandwidth on 10 Gbps Ethernet with a similar, small latency increase.
+On 10 Gbps hardware, the kernel-level VNET/P system provides on average 10 times more bandwidth and 7 times less latency than the user-level VNET/U system can.